ldn-softdev/jtc/README.md

 to facilitate even simple queries for **jq** is huge - that's the proof in itself that for many people feasibility of attaining theirs asks with **jq** is a way too low, hence they default to posting their questions on the forum.

-`jtc` on the other hand is a utility (not a language), which employs a novel but powerful concept, which "embedds" the ask right into the walk-path.
-That facilitates a much higher feasibility of attaining a desired result: building a walk-path a lexeme by lexeme, one at a time, provides an immediate visual feedback and let comming up with the desired result quite quickly.
+`jtc` on the other hand is a utility (not a language), which employs a novel but powerful concept, which "embeds" the ask right into the walk-path.
+That facilitates a much higher feasibility of attaining a desired result: building a walk-path a lexeme by lexeme, one at a time, provides an immediate visual feedback and let coming up with the desired result quite quickly.

 ### learning curve:
  - **jq**: before you could come up with a query to handle even a relatively simple ask, you need to become an expert in